 Educational processes like teaching and learning are important components of enculturational processes.
 The act of learning a skill, practicing the skill in daily life, and transmitting a body of knowledge is a dynamic and ever-changing representation of sociocultural practices that reflects the doxa and habitus of a practicing group.
 In this talk, I will discuss the current methods I employ to understand the transmission of flintknapping knowledge from the Early Epipalaeolithic into the Middle Epipalaeolithic at the site of Kharaneh IV, Jordan.
 By combining photogrammetry, refitting analysis, typo-technological analysis, and experimental archaeology I work towards a more holistic understanding of the varied aspects of knowledge transmission during the Epipalaeolithic and identifying a community or multiple communities of practice.

+The ARF will be closed during summer 2025.
 During the academic year the ARF is open daily and the Wednesday lunchtime lectures are offered both online and in-person unless otherwise noted.
 Subscribe to our Weekly Events email list for updates.

 Support Cal Archaeology